-Listed companies are required to apply the International Financial Reporting Standards (IFRS).
-By law, non-listed companies are also able to take the IFRS as their starting point.
+Dutch listed companies are required to apply the International Financial Reporting Standards (IFRS) in their consolidated accounts.
+Pursuant to Dutch law, non-listed companies are also able to apply IFRS as accounting standard in their (consolidated) accounts.
+In case IFRS is voluntary applied, certain provisions of Dutch law continue to apply.
 Increasingly more companies are opting to do this.